glitch452/MMM-CoinMarketCap/README.md

 ### Custom Logo Images

 By default, this module will download the logo image files for the requested currencies.
 It will save them into the `logos` folder located in the module's folder.
 Some logos for popular currencies have already been provided with this module.
-If you would like to use your own logo for a particular currency, simply replace `.png` file in the `logos` folder with your custom logo file.
-New logo files will only be downloaded if there is NOT already an existing logo in the `logos` folder.
+If you would like to use your own logo for a particular currency, simply replace the `.png` file in the `logos` folder with your custom logo file.
+New logo files will only be downloaded if there is NOT already an existing file in the `logos` folder.

-When using black and white logos in the module, the color logos are loaded and a CSS filter is applied to convert the image to grayscale and invert the colors.
-This looks great for most of the logos, but as you can imagine, some of them don't look as good as others.
-If you would prefer a better black and white logo for a particular currency, you can make your own image file and place it into the `logos\bw` folder within this module's folder.
-Note: the images from the `logos\bw` fill be displayed  as is with no filtering applied, so they need to be grayscale images.
+When using black and white logo mode, this module actually loads the color logos and a CSS filter is applied to convert the image to grayscale.
+This looks great for most of the logos, but as you can imagine, there may be some that don't look as good as the rest.
+If you would prefer a better black and white logo for a particular currency, you can make your own image file and place it into the `logos\bw` folder.
+Note: the images from the `logos\bw` will be displayed as is, with no CSS filtering applied, so they need to be grayscale images.

 The naming convention for the logos is as follows: `{symbol}-{size}.png`. `{symbol}` represents the currency's short name, usually 3 to 5 characters, which MUST be in lower case.  `{size}` represents the size of the image in pixels.
-There are 4 sizes configured for this module: 16, 32, 64, and 128.
+There are 4 sizes configured in this module: 16, 32, 64, and 128.
 These image files should be 16x16px, 32x32px, 64x64px, and 128x128px respectively.

 ## Updates
 To update the module to the latest version, use your terminal to: